 When it comes to security, there is little to no information.
 We were able to see that Opera uses AES-256 encryption.
 While this is good, it doesn’t tell us much.

-But, that’s not our biggest concern!
-Both Canada and Norway are part of the Five (9/14) Eyes.
-Which means that they will share information with the other governments should they receive an official request.
-This doesn’t bode well for a VPN that can’t bypass VPN blocks, if they don’t have top-notch security what do they have going for them?
+But that’s not our biggest concern!
+Both Canada and Norway are part of the Five (9/14) Eyes — which means that they will share information with the other governments should they receive an official request.

 When it comes to support and customer service, there are few options to choose from.
 Frankly, the browser is so intuitive that the company doesn’t need much in the way of customer support.